bcwhite-code/brians-blueprints/self-building-spacex.md

 pending.
 Do the same with red chests.
 Later, bots will put everything back in order.

-Change the electric furnace to stone/steel furnace (with a long-handled inserter to feed it sand).
-Fuel it with a chest full of coal.
-Change it back later.
+The stone/steel furnace has a chest for coal.
+Manually fill this.

 Set refinecy recipe to basic processing (output only methane) until "advanced oil processing" is researched (requires blue science).